Ain't No Damn Way!

 Ain't No Damn Way! (stylized in all caps) is the fourth studio album by Canadian electronic music producer Kaytranada.
 The album was released on August 15, 2025, through RCA Records.

 The album was announced on August 11, with the first single, "Space Invader" arriving shortly thereafter on August 12.
 Inspired by a sample of Latrelle and Kelis "My Life" the single showcases a hypnotic, house-inflected groove and highlights Kaytranada's production style.

 Following his Grammy Awards nominated 2024 album Timeless, Ain't No Damn Way! marks Kaytranada's first full-length original release since then.
 He has described the album as designed for "workouts, dancing and studying for people that love beats," underscoring its instrumental, beat-driven orientation.

 Simultaneously with the release, he announced a co-headlining North American tour with French electronic duo Justice set to begin on October 16 in Vancouver.

+The album was longlisted for the 2026 Polaris Music Prize.

 Background and release

 Kaytranada announced Ain't No Damn Way! on August 11, 2025, sharing its title and release timing via social media.
 The lead single, "Space Invader" was released the following day.

 "Backstabs" was previously released as a single in April 2021 by record club Vinyl Me, Please in collaboration with Pitchfork and Lexus.